-Arrest with and without warrants; searches with or without warrants; exclusionary rules.

-504-902 Criminal Law

-Principles for criminal liability; historical development; elements of crimes; criminal defenses.

-504-903 Professional Communications

-This course is the study of aspects of professional communications in modern law enforcement and the application of both interview and interrogation techniques for law enforcement officers.
+504-900 Intro to Criminal Justice 3 History of the criminal justice system; philosophy of law enforcement; civil and criminal law; local, state and federal law enforcement; career opportunities. cr e cr Arrest with and without warrants; searches with or without warrants; exclusionary rules.
+504-902 Criminal Law3 cr Principles for criminal liability; historical development; elements of crimes; criminal defenses.
+Prerequisite(s): 504-900 Intro to Criminal Justice and 504-901 Constitutional Law 504-903 Professional Communications 3 cr This course is the study of aspects of professional communications in modern law enforcement and the application of both interview and interrogation techniques for law enforcement officers.
 Various approaches will be examined with an emphasis on the process of complete communication as well as interviewing and interrogating both witnesses and suspects.
-An overview of the legal limitations on interrogations will also be included.
+An overview of the legal limitations on interrogations will also be included. e